GetStoreConnect/add-on-klaviyo/README.md

 ### Post-Installation
 **Required**
-1. Assign the `StoreConnect Add-on: Klaviyo` to any users that need to use the integration or see the `Integration__c` records
+1. Assign the `StoreConnect Add-on: Klaviyo` to any users that need to use the integration or see the `Integration__c` records (required for Flow execution)
 2. Klaviyo [Theme Template](./theme/snippets/events/klaviyo.liquid)
 3. Add your [Klaviyo Public API Key](https://www.klaviyo.com/settings/account/api-keys) to the Store Variable `klaviyo_public_api_key` of each store using the integration
 4. Create your [Klaviyo Private API Key](https://www.klaviyo.com/create-private-api-key), you will need the below minimum access: